 Four risks to your home, and how to combat them

 You know how important it is to insure your home and belongings, but are you sure you’ve got enough cover?
-We provide online insurance calculators to help you figure out how much cover you need (your ‘sum insured’).
+Online insurance calculators are available and can provide an estimate to help you figure out how much cover you need (your ‘sum insured’).

 Home and contents insurance calculators

-You can use these calculators to estimate roughly how much it would cost to rebuild your home or replace your contents.
-By providing general information about your home the calculators will provide an estimated value and summary that you can further edit for a more accurate result if you wish.
+You can use these calculators to estimate roughly how much it could cost to rebuild your home or replace your contents.
+By providing general information about your home the calculators can provide an estimated value and summary that you can further edit for a more detailed result if you wish.

 Building insurance frequently asked questions

-Building insurance covers your home and its permanent fixtures – such as your roof, ceiling, walls, floors, doors, windows, built-in cabinets and cupboards – but not your contents.
+Building insurance can provide cover for your home and its permanent fixtures – such as your roof, ceiling, walls, floors, doors, windows, built-in cabinets and cupboards – but not your contents.

-Building insurance is designed to cover you for damage or loss due to things like:
+It can include cover for damage or loss due to things like:

 What’s covered depends on the type of building insurance you have and your specific policy.
-Most building insurance policies cover the cost of replacing or repairing your building in the event that something goes wrong like:
+Building insurance policies can cover the cost of replacing or repairing your building in the event that something goes wrong like:

 QBE Home Insurance buildings cover also includes things like:

-- Electrical motor burnout cover (for things like air conditioning units) as standard
+- Electrical motor burnout cover (for fixtures like air conditioning units)

 - Emergency temporary repairs